10/28/2022

 Just because a dog is older doesn’t mean he has seniority in your home.
 If you have other dogs in your home, they can become territorial when you introduce your new furry friend to your family.
 This can be especially problematic for any older dogs that may not have the means to defend themselves as well against younger pups who may nip before they think.

 To avoid any unwanted tension and aggression, you can take some steps to ease your new senior dog into your household.
 One of the main reasons why dogs can become territorial is because they’re not sure what’s going on when you bring a new friend home.
 Breaking the ice between your new furry family members can ease some of these concerns by giving them a way to learn more about each other in a more neutral setting.
-For a breakdown of the best way to introduce dogs to each other, check out Professional Animal Trainer Joel Silverman’s breakdown of how to welcome a new dog into your home.

 Prepare for Your Senior Dog’s Physical Needs